 |Oedema, pulmonary oedema||Fluid shift into the stroma|

-- intravenous administration of high doses of corticosteroids (e.g. prednisolone), and H1- und H2- antihistamines
+- Corticosteroids (e.g. prednisolone), and H1- und H2- antihistamines intravenously (high doses)

 In Order to Avoid a Shock…

-- Hyposensibilization: the specific immunotherapy (SIT) can be used for prophylactic sensitization to specific allergens, e.g. bee or wasp venom and certain types of pollen.
+- Desensitization: the specific immunotherapy (SIT) can be used for prophylactic sensitization to specific allergens, e.g. bee or wasp venom and certain types of pollen.
 A steady increase of the injected (subcutaneous or sublingual) antigen in minimal dosage can achieve a physiological rather than an excessive IgE-antibody-production.
-Especially younger patients with a monovalent allergy benefit from a hyposensibilization.
+Especially younger patients with a monovalent allergy benefit from desensitization therapy.

 - Breast milk diet: reduction of developing atopic predisposition by exclusive breast-feeding during the first 4 – 6 months.